zonender/react-redux-webpack2-starter/README.md

       filename: '[name][chunkhash].css',
       allChunks: true,
       }),
-      //this plugin will make sure there is no duplicate modules between vendor.js and bundle.js if there are it will remove them from bundle.js and put them in vendor.js new webpack.optimize.CommonsChunkPlugin({
+      //this plugin will make sure there is no duplicate modules between vendor.js and bundle.js
+      //if there are it will remove them from bundle.js and put them in vendor.js new webpack.optimize.CommonsChunkPlugin({
             names: ['vendor', 'manifest']
       }),